uviclibraries/hyflex-active-workshops/topic-learning-outcomes.md

   - If you have significant experience or expertise in the area of the workshop, it is often difficult to remember what things or skills that you don’t need to explain in detail and which you’ll have to elaborate on.
   - To guard against “the curse of expertise,” beta-test your workshop with a trusted novice so that you can get accurate feedback on what areas and words that need more explanation, and which areas you may have elaborated on too much.

-4. Create SMART Learning Objectives - Begin with the end in mind:
+4. Begin with the end in mind by createing **SMART Learning Objectives**:
 - Learning objectives should each be SMART: Specific, Measurable, Attainable, Relevant, and Time-based (Chatterjee & Corral, 2017).
   - **Specific**: Exactly what is to be learned - who, what, where, why?
   - **Measurable**: How will it be determined that the specific learning outcome has been met?